clia7/Data_Analytics_Journey/02_Hotel_Booking_Case_Study/README.md

 # 🏨 Hotel Booking Cancellation Prediction

 This end-to-end machine learning project focuses on analyzing hotel demand patterns and building predictive models to forecast booking cancellations.
-Developed as part of my structured monthly learning routine, it highlights my transition from exploratory data analysis (EDA) to advanced feature engineering and preparing robust datasets for machine learning.
+Developed as part of my structured monthly learning routine, it highlights my transition from exploratory data analysis (EDA) to feature engineering and preparing datasets for machine learning.

 ---